vbrusca/GenAsm/README.md

 # Example ARM Thumb-1 Assembly Program

 An example of a simple ARM Thumb-1 instruction set program.
 Source code shows the syntax of a number of opcodes.
 This is test program N of the included test programs.
-The assebler only support simple linking of two areas, CODE and DATA.
+The assebler only supports simple linking of two areas, CODE and DATA.
 You can still do a fair amount with this simple implementation.

 <pre>
 @TTL |AssemblerChecks|